knulli-cfw/knulli.org/docs/play/add-games/game-storage.md

     * `/theme-customizations` is the folder where your theme customizations will be stored.
     * `/themes` is the folder where your themes will be stored.

+!!! info "Folders for your rooms"

-!!! info "KNULLI only scans for games in the subfolders of the `roms` folder.
+    KNULLI only scans for games in the subfolders of the `roms` folder.
 Games which are stored anywhere else will not be recognized as such.
-If you are unsure, which folder to choose for your games, we strongly suggest to have a look into the [Batocera Wiki](https://wiki.batocera.org/systems)!"
+If you are unsure, which folder to choose for your games, we strongly suggest to have a look into the [Batocera Wiki](https://wiki.batocera.org/systems)!

-!!! info "KNULLI is a Linux system which is *case-sensitive*.
-Consequently, you should pay attention to capital letters when renaming folders or migrating folders from other systems/devices."
+!!! info "KNULLI is case-sensitive"

+    KNULLI is a Linux system which is *case-sensitive*.
+Consequently, you should pay attention to capital letters when renaming folders or migrating folders from other systems/devices.